In this post, you’ll learn exactly how to create and implement an effective digital marketing strategy step-by-step.

-Digg into your Google Analytics reports, Facebook audience insights, Google Ads reports, and start creating your customer profiles.
+Digg into your Google Analytics reports, Facebook audience insights, and Google Ads reports, and start creating your customer profiles.

-3. Understand users needs and search intent
+3. Understand user’s needs and search intent

 Once you know the profile of your target customer, the next step is to use different techniques and try to understand their needs and how they express this when searching for information using a search engine or a social network.

-The second method is to take the different customer profiles created above, and come up with a separate sales funnel for each.
+The second method is to take the different customer profiles created above and come up with a separate sales funnel for each.

 Let me give you an example to understand this better.

-There are also variations within the same segment i.e. beginners to digital marketing have different training needs than the more experienced marketers.
+There are also variations within the same segment, i.e., beginners to digital marketing have different training needs than the more experienced marketers.

 That’s why it is important to perform keyword research from the very beginning and capture all topics, keywords, and phrases throughout the buyer journey, from awareness to conversion.

-Social media networks don’t reveal the ‘searchers’ intent’, what happens then?
+Social media networks don’t reveal the ‘searchers’ intent’.
+What happens then?

-It’s true that users browsing Facebook may not have a specific intent in mind but they have a particular profile.
+It’s true that users browsing Facebook may not have a specific intent in mind, but they have a particular profile.

-To increase your chances of targeting the right type of audience, you can analyze the profile of your search visitors (using Google Analytics) and using custom audiences to find matching audiences (Lookalike Audiences) on Facebook.
+To increase your chances of targeting the right type of audience, you can analyze the profile of your search visitors (using Google Analytics) and use custom audiences to find matching audiences (Lookalike Audiences) on Facebook.

 Always use any available data that you have as your starting point for research.
 The results will be more accurate than using data that is external to your website.